Memorial Day is rounding the corner and that can only mean one thing… it’s time to throw the ultimate backyard BBQ!

 Sauces and Rubs

-Part of what makes any type of barbecue meat so delicious is the flavor from sauces and rubs.
+Part of what makes any type of barbecue meat so delicious is the flavor of sauces and rubs.

 And if you really want your meat to pack a punch, make sure to add some seasoning before cooking.